Accounting Regulatory Bodies

 Conclusion

-We conclude that the primary functions of IASB are more focused, on considering the changing global environment, developing and maintaining the universal accounting standard for the promotion of its use and rigorous application of these accounting standards by the financial statements prepared.
+We conclude that the primary functions of IASB are more focused on considering the changing global environment, developing and maintaining the universal accounting standard to promote its use and rigorous application of these accounting standards by the financial statements prepared.
+Several countries, including Brazil, Germany, India, Jamaica, Kenya etc., have taken various approaches to implementing the IFRS with the main objective of enhancing national financial reporting practices in alignment with global standards.

-There are some challenges too in the way of implementing IFRSs.
-Lack of coherence in regulatory frameworks, and insufficient legal backing of IFRS as reporting standard in a country; are some practical challenges that are still posing as barriers to IFRS as a global standard.
+There are some challenges, too in the way of implementing IFRSs.
+Lack of coherence in regulatory frameworks and insufficient legal backing of IFRS as reporting standard in a country; are some practical challenges that are still posing as barriers to IFRS as a global standard.

 3 Comments